 Construction Management Associates Degree Programs

-Construction management is a field encompassing the construction of residential, commercial and public projects, ranging in scale from small homes to schools, bridges and hospitals.
-Construction management associate's degree programs provide introductory education in business skills and hands-on aspects of construction, including roofing, framing and drafting.
+Construction management is a field encompassing the construction of residential, commercial and public projects, ranging in scale from homes and offices to schools, bridges and hospitals.
+Construction management associate's degree programs provide introductory education in business skills and the hands-on aspects of construction, including roofing, framing and drafting.
 Students enrolled in these programs are encouraged to seek internships.
-To be effective in construction management, students also gain a strong background in writing, mathematics and science through coursework.
+To be effective in construction management, students also gain a strong background in writing, mathematics and science.